UmarAhmed/Wordblitz-AI/README.md

 The program accepts four words representing the four rows of the grid.
 The program then plays the game.

 Note:
-The C++ code currently outputs possible words, while the Python code actually plays the words.
+The C++ code currently outputs possible words, while the Python code finds words AND plays the words.